What the difference between a smart and a Ricardian contract? Before diving into the details, let’s answer two simple yet legitimate questions:

-At the blockchain event in Washington, DC in 2016, Vitalik Buterin, then a 23-year-old programmer from the Ethereum project, explained that thanks to the use of a smart contract, an asset or currency is transferred into a program that monitors its compliance with the set of conditions.
-At some point, this program confirms fulfillment of the terms of the contract and “it automatically validates a condition and it automatically determines whether the asset should go to one person or back to the other person, or whether it should be immediately refunded to the person who sent it or some combination thereof.”
+At the blockchain event in Washington, DC in 2016, Vitalij Buterin, then a 23-year-old founder of Ethereum Enterprise Alliance (EEA), explained that thanks to the use of a smart contract, an asset or currency is transferred into a program that monitors its compliance with the set of conditions.
+At some point, this program confirms the fulfillment of the terms of the contract, and “it automatically validates a condition and it automatically determines whether the asset should go to one person or back to the other person, or whether it should be immediately refunded to the person who sent it or some combination thereof.”
 In the meantime, the decentralized ledger also stores and replicates the document, which gives it certain security and immutability.

 Let’s sum up smart contract’s characteristics:

-This type of contracts takes root in the work of Ian Grigg, a specialist in ﬁnancial cryptography, completed in the mid-90s in contributions to Ricardo, a system of assets transfers that was built in 1995-1996.
-The system and the design pattern was named after David Ricardo, honouring his formative contribution to international trade theory.
+This type of contract takes root in the work of Ian Grigg, a specialist in ﬁnancial cryptography, completed in the mid-90s in contributions to Ricardo, a system of assets transfers that was built in 1995-1996.
+The system and the design pattern were named after David Ricardo, honoring his formative contribution to international trade theory.

-According to its creator, a Ricardian contract is “a digital contract that deﬁnes the terms and conditions of an interaction, between two or more peers, that is cryptographically signed and veriﬁed.
-Importantly it is both human and machine readable and digitally signed”.
+According to its creator, a Ricardian contract is “a digital contract that deﬁnes the terms and conditions of interaction, between two or more peers, that is cryptographically signed and veriﬁed.
+Importantly it is both human and machine-readable and digitally signed”.

 A Ricardian contract registers a legally valid and digitally connected document to a certain object or value.
 Its implementations may vary.
 A Ricardian contract places all information from the legal document in a format that can be executed by software.
 This way it is both a legal agreement between parties and a protocol that integrates an agreement offering a high level of security because of cryptographic identification.